 Onboarding is the process through which organizations equip new employees with the knowledge and skills they need to succeed at their jobs.
-Unlike new employee orientation, which is usually an isolated, single-day event, the employee onboarding is a process that should start with the first contact an organization has with a new hire and continue through their first year on the job.
+Unlike new employee orientation, which is usually an isolated, single-day event, the employee onboarding process should start with the first contact an organization has with a new hire and continue through the employee’s first year on the job.